rjchicago/rancher-kf/README.md

 ## Overview

-`rancher-kf` simplifies the process of managing multiple Kubernetes clusters by automatically downloading kubeconfig files from your Rancher instance.
-Under the hood, it uses the official `rancher/cli2` image to execute `rancher clusters kf` commands.
+Managing dozens of Kubernetes clusters across different environments is a pain.
+Manually downloading kubeconfig files from Rancher for each cluster?
+Even worse. `rancher-kf` solves this by automatically discovering and downloading kubeconfig files for all your accessible clusters with a single command.

 **Key Features:**
-- 🚀 Download kubeconfig files for all accessible clusters
+- 🚀 Bulk download kubeconfig files for all accessible clusters
-- 🐳 Containerized for easy deployment
+- 🐳 Containerized - runs anywhere Docker does
-- 🔧 Simple environment variable configuration
+- 🔧 Zero configuration - just provide your Rancher URL and API token
 - 📁 Organized output with cluster-specific files
-- 🤖 Fully automated - no interactive prompts
+- 🤖 Fully automated - no clicking through UIs
+- ⚡ Fast - download dozens of configs in seconds

 ## Table of Contents